4dn-dcic/tibanna/docs/api.rst

 ::

- update_tsv                         This flag specify to update with cost the tsv file that
+ update_tsv                         This flag specifies wether to update the cost in the tsv file that
                                     stores metrics information on the S3 bucket